MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A12-quantitative-testing.md

 * Enter the name of the variable in line 19 for `variable` in the R script file.

-* Enter a title in line 21 for the plot between the quotations
+* Enter a title in line 21 for the plot between the quotations.

-* Highlight and run lines 18 - 25
+* Highlight and run lines 18--25.

 ``` r